 - Funding and support offered by EECA

 - Our research

-We influence energy use across the economy by working towards:
+We influence energy use across the economy with a focus on the following goals:

-We work through a combination of direct intervention, such as funding for home insulation, and influence, such as marketing, behaviour change and expert advice.
+We work through a combination of direct intervention, expert advice and influence, funding for home insulation, marketing and behaviour change.

 EECA’s work helps to unlock many benefits for New Zealand, such as: